vkayy/vkdb/README.md

 #### Compaction

 The LSM tree uses time-window compaction to efficiently organise and merge SSTables across different layers (C0-C7).
-Each layer has a specific time window size and maximum number of SSTables:
+Each layer has a specific time window size and maximum number of SSTables.

 | Layer | Time Window | Max.
 SSTables |
 |-------|------------|--------------|